LorisNanni/Data-augmentation-approaches-for-improving-animal-audio-classification/README.md

 # Data-augmentation-approaches-for-improving-animal-audio-classification
 Data augmentation approaches for improving animal audio classification

-The code for the data augmentation approaches is here: Data augmentation approaches for improving animal audio classification
+The code for the data augmentation approaches is here: https://github.com/LorisNanni/Audiogmenter

 Moreover, we have tested the offical matlab toolbox for audio data augmentation in the following way: augmenter = audioDataAugmenter( ...